Full-cycle testing services

-The team did great job and was loaded with the following tasks:
+The team did a great job and was loaded with the following tasks:

 Throughout the project, the a1qa technical writers prepared over 90 documents with the total number of 1000+ pages.

 The product was concisely documented.
-The client highly valued the responsive and personalized approach backed by considerable experience and expertise to deliver targeted documentation for all requirements.
+The client highly valued the responsive and personalized approach backed by considerable expertise to deliver targeted documentation for all requirements.

-The QA team developed UAT scenarios that covered all the general user flows and applied existing test cases that were created in scope of testing stories, for new functionality.
+To consider all the above-mentioned criteria, the a1qa team developed UAT scenarios that covered all the general user flows and possible introduction of new functionality.

-Initially, Scrum methodology was implemented to develop the project.
-But after several years of development, it was decided to migrate to the Scaled Agile Framework (SAFe) cut for large enterprises and enabling them to manage software development across multiple teams more efficiently.
+Initially, the Scrum methodology was implemented to develop the project.
+However, after several years of development, it was decided to migrate to the Scaled Agile Framework (SAFe) cut for large enterprises and enabling them to manage software development across multiple teams more efficiently.